 Enter details of how the public enter or exit the site.
-If your event has complex entrance/exit arrangements such as separate entrances for ticket or cash sales, pre-sold entrance points or is an enclosed area, please add more detail to include safe accessible entrance and exit routes.
+If your event has complex entrance/exit arrangements such as separate entrances for ticket or cash sales, pre-sold entrance points or is an enclosed area, please add more detail to this section.
 Insert a map showing same below.
-And note if any temporary structures impact on routes for those with mobility scoots, aids and wheelchairs.
 Maps should also be shared with all stakeholders as attachments so that they can be viewed at proper resolution.